 - 1/2 teaspoon salt

 - 1 tablespoon olive oil

-- 1/2 to 1 teaspoon hot sauce, to your taste
+- 1/2 to 1 teaspoon store-bought or homemade hot sauce, or to taste

 - 1/2 cup grated hard cheese, such as Parmesan or pecorino

 - Cayenne or smoked paprika, for dusting

 - 1. Stir together the flour, sage, baking powder, and salt in a medium bowl.